KaletaLab/EcoGS/README.md

 # EcoGS
-_**by Samer Alban Kadib, Georgios Marinos, Johannes Zimmermann, Silvio Waschina, and Christoph Kaleta**_
+_**by A. Samer Kadibalban, Georgios Marinos, Johannes Zimmermann, Silvio Waschina, and Christoph Kaleta**_

 A suite to predict the ecological relationships between gapseq models by comparing the achieved growth when the models are alone and the achieved growth when the models are part of a community model.
 The software supports genome-scale metabolic models that are reconstructed using gapseq [1].
 The achieved growth of each model was calculated models based on flux balance analysis using the R [2] package sybil [3].
 The community model was assembled and its growth was assessed using the R package MicrobiomeGS2 [4].